nescampos/qloohackathon/README.md

 ---

-# WhatsApp Assistant API (English)
+# WhatsApp AI Assistant API (English)

-An API that provides a smart virtual assistant for queries using the OpenAI API or any service compatible with the OpenAI SDK (configurable via baseURL).
+An API that provides a smart virtual assistant for queries using the OpenAI API or any service compatible with the OpenAI SDK (configurable via baseURL), now with multi-channel support (Twilio and native WhatsApp Business API) and an extensible structure for more channels.

 ## 🚀 Features

 - Smart virtual assistant using OpenAI or compatible services
 - Automatic per-user conversation management
+- Multi-channel integration: Twilio (WhatsApp/SMS) and native WhatsApp Business API (WABA)
-- Twilio integration for messaging
+- Single, extensible webhook for all channels
 - SQLite database for local development
-- SQL Server database for production
+- SQL Server or Supabase database for production
 - Dynamic and extensible tools system (executed in backend)
 - Flexible model and endpoint (baseURL) configuration